rhender007/first_streamlit_app/README.md

+structured unstructured semi
+any data file with data arranged in rows and columns (and no nesting) is called "structured data" and we often load each value into a column and each line into a row in our Snowflake tables
+Semi-Structured data (in a file like .json, or .xml)  is data that has unpredictable levels of nesting and often each "row" of data can vary widely in the information it contains.
+Semi-structured data stored in a flat file may have markup using angle brackets (like XML) or curly brackets (like JSON).
+Snowflake can load and process common nested data types like JSON, XML, Avro, Parquet, and ORC.
+Each of the semi-structured data types is loaded into Snowflake tables using a column data type called VARIANT.
+A VARIANT column might contain many key-value pairs and multiple nested records and it will also keep the markup symbols like curly braces and angle brackets.
+There is a third type of data file called Unstructured data.
+(File names will have extensions like .mp3, .mp4, .png, etc.)  Snowflake added support for Unstructured Data in August of 2021.
+Snowflake has ways to help you store, access, process, manage, govern, and share unstructured data.
+Videos, images, audio files, pdfs and other file types are considered unstructured data.

+We already know that in the wider world of Data Warehousing, we can use the word "stage" to mean "a temporary storage location", and we can also use "stage" to mean a cloud folder where data is stored -- but now, more than ever, we should open our mind to the idea that a defined Snowflake Stage Object is most accurately thought of as a named gateway into a cloud folder where, presumably, data files are stored either short OR long term.

+Name the 3 structural data types Snowflake can manage.
+List the 5 semi-structured data types Snowflake can load into VARIANT columns in tables.
+Name a few examples of unstructured file types (HINT: the 90s tracksuit file is unstructured data) Describe the function of Snowflake Stage Objects. (e.g. Is it a location?
+Is it temporary?)

+ Query Data in the ZMD stage
+dot copy symbol

+select $1
+from @uni_klaus_zmd;

+Snowflake hasn't been told anything about how the data in these files is structured so it's just making assumptions.
+Snowflake is presuming that the files are CSVs because CSVs are a very popular file-formatting choice.
+It's also presuming each row ends with CRLF (Carriage Return Line Feed) because CRLF is also very common as a row delimiter.
+Snowflake hedges its bets and presumes if you don't tell it anything about your file, the file is probably a standard CSV.
+By using these assumptions, Snowflake treats the product_coordination_suggestions.txt file as if it only has one column and one row.

+create file format zmd_file_format_3
+FIELD_DELIMITER = '='
+RECORD_DELIMITER = '^';

+select $1, $2
+from @uni_klaus_zmd/product_coordination_suggestions.txt
+(file_format => zmd_file_format_3);

 Other courses and information sources are available and may be a better fit for your needs and preferences.

 For non-hands on courses and certification preparation guides, see other courses on this site.